pwnlogs/d-time/samples/offlineKeylogger/chunks-bbs/README.md

 You may use the files in this directory as the output of splitter in BBS mode.

 #### Important Notes:
+1. Number of blocks: 39
+1. Number of segments: 1
 1. Note that the chunks are created from executable built in debug mode.
 Please make sure that the stand-alone  malware (`../main.cpp`) is working in your environment under debug mode before using the chunks with D-TIME.